FREQUENTLY ASKED QUESTIONS

 At this point we can arrange to meet.

-It is important to note that I am not a petting zoo and will only see committed inquiries in my home due to the risk of puppy theft.
+It is important to note that I am not a petting zoo and will only see committed inquiries in my home due to the risk of puppy theft and transfer of infection.

 HOW DO I JOIN YOUR LITTER RESERVATIONS?